The Complete

 RERelic coins are THE lifeline for Cobra and Griffin progression.
 C/G food fighters are so scarce in the normal gacha pool that relic coins are often the only reliable way to keep progressing your C/G carry.
 If you're building a Cobra or Griffin hero, relic coins become your most important currency after gems.

-Cobra and Griffin food fighters are the rarest in TapForce.
-While Mech, Bio, and Mystic food drops regularly from capsules, C/G food is extremely uncommon.
-Relic coins provide one of the only reliable, repeatable sources of C/G food.
+Cobra and Griffin food fighters are far rarer than Mech, Bio, and Mystic food.
+Relic coins are one of the only reliable, repeatable ways to spend currency directly on C/G copies.

 VHS Tapes